bdurkee/resolve-lite/doc/classification_notes.md

 - Makes theorem provers simpler.

-- Needs to be more permissive than programming language type checking (e.g. `5 : N`, `5 : Z`, `5 : C`).
+- Needs to be more permissive than programming language classification checking (e.g. `5 : N`, `5 : Z`, `5 : C`).

 - Needs to be a natural formalization of traditional informal conventions of mathematical presentation.
 Must be mathematician (and cs grad) friendly.

 - Should prevent mathematically bizarre "accidental" results from traditional set theoretic developments of math foundations (such as `3 : 7` or `{x} : <x, y>`) from being expressible.

-- It seems to be tricky to cap off a type system cleanly, since for any type universe `U` that seems to be adequate, `U : U` isn't a logically sound possibility, and there inevitably seems to be a need for a larger, `BigU`, such that `U : BigU`
+- It seems to be tricky to cap off a classification system cleanly, since for any classification universe `U` that seems to be adequate, `U : U` isn't a logically sound possibility, and there inevitably seems to be a need for a larger, `BigU`, such that `U : BigU`

 ## The Mystery Role of the ':'